euhfs/flutter_template/README.md

 # Flutter Project Template

-A simple Flutter template for quickly starting new projects (mainly for Android).
+A simple and opinionated Flutter project template to help you quickly get started, especially for Android development.
+Includes pre-configured themes, color management, and release key instructions.

 ---